8n8/bigwebthing/README.md

 After assembling the message (or before chunking and sending it), there is another API inside it:

-    24 bytes: globally unique message ID
+    16 bytes: globally unique message ID
-    either a share set
+    either a header blob
         1 byte: 0
-        sequence of 32-byte sender set hashes
-    or a header blob
-        1 byte: 1
         the header blob
     or a referenced blob
-        1 byte: 2
+        1 byte: 1
         the referenced blob

 ## Crypto

 The cryptography is done using Cacophony, a Noise implementation in Haskell.
 It uses the XX pattern.
 Each user has a pair of static keys.
 For each of their contacts they have some handshakes in various stages.
 Temporary keys deleted after one payload.
-The server will accept messages that are <= 15991 bytes long:
+The server will accept messages that are <= 15987 bytes long:

     either some fresh first handshake messages
         1 byte: 0
         15968 bytes: 499 32-byte messages
     or some fresh second handshake messages
         1 byte: 1
+        15936 bytes: 166 96-byte messages
-        the messages, 96 bytes each (max 166 will fit) 32 bytes: first handshake message
+            32 bytes: first handshake message
             16 + 32 bytes: encrypted static key
             16 bytes: overhead of empty payload